wovo/songbook/README.md

 the Barberje and Wiekel songbooks.

-Files: songbook.docx is the real thing, attic.docx contains the stuff that is unfinished.
+Files: songbook.docx is the real thing, attic.docx contains the stuff that is unfinished, template.docx can be used as base to add (and submit) a new song.

-last update: 2021-08-15
+last update: 2021-08-21